University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 ls ref/
 ```

-Aligning reads to a reference genome is computationally expensive which means that it takes a long time and a lot of computational resources (CPU and RAM) and this process would be much longer again if we didn't first index the reference genome.
+- What is the name of this sequence?

 The first step in aligning reads to a reference genome is to index the reference genome for use by BWA.
-Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
-Indexing the reference only has to be run once.
-The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment

 An index for a reference genome works much the same as an index in a recipe book.
-If you wanted to find all of the recipes that have chocolate in them, you could page through the book and look at every single recipe or you could go to the index, look up chocolate, and get the page numbers for all of the chocolate recipes at once.
-In the case of the reference index, the read alignment tool uses it to look up potential match locations much faster than if it had to start at the beginning of the reference sequence for every read.

-We are using the read alignment tool `bwa` and so we must use `bwa` to index our reference.
+Indexing allows the alignment tool (`bwa` in this case) to quickly find potential alignment sites for query sequences (reads) in a genome, which saves time during alignment.

+As long as the reference sequence stays the same, we only have to build the index once.
+However, an index built by `bwa` won't be able to be used by a different read alignment tool.

 ```bash
 bwa index ref/chr2_sub.fa
 ```

-This will have created a number of files.
+This will have created a number of files which are the index.

 ```bash
 ls ref/